evilmartians/lefthook/docs/mdbook/configuration/file_types.md

 |`symlink` | A symlink file. |
 |`not symlink` | Any non-symlink file. |

-> IMPORTANT
->
-> When passed multiple file types all constraints will be applied to the resulting list of files.
+> **Important:** When passed multiple file types all constraints will be applied to the resulting list of files

 **Examples**